polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-hrmp-channels.md

    - [DepositAsset](https://github.com/paritytech/xcm-format#depositasset) to subtract assets from the refunded weight register and deposit on-chain equivalent assets under the ownership of the beneficiary.

      Typically, the beneficiary for the DepositAsset instruction is the sovereign account of the message sender.
-     In this case, you can specify parachain A (1000) as `parents: 0`, `interior: X1`, `Parachain: 1000` to use any surplus assets to open the new HRMP channel.
+     In this case, you can specify parachain A (1000) as `parents: 0`, `interior: X1`, `Parachain: 1000` so that any surplus assets are returned to the account and can be used to deliver other XCM messages or to open additional HRMP channels.
      For more information about the RefundSurplus and DepositAsset instructions, see [Weight]9https://polkadot.network/blog/xcm-part-three-execution-and-error-management/#-weight).

+     This set of instructions:
-     With this set of instructions, you would withdraw assets from the parachain A sovereign account to the XCVM virtual holding register.
+     - Withdraw assets from the parachain A sovereign account to the virtual holding register.
-     Use the assets in the holding register to pay for the execution time the XCM instructions require.
+     - Uses the assets in the holding register to pay for the execution time the XCM instructions require.
-     Execute the initialization request for an open channel on the relay chain.
+     - Executes the initialization request for an open channel on the relay chain.
-     Refund any left over assets and deposit the refunded assets into the account owned by the specified beneficiary.
+     - Refunds any left over assets and deposits the refunded assets into the account owned by the specified beneficiary.

      For more information and answers to specific technical questions, try the following tags on [Substrate and Polkadot Stack Exchange](https://substrate.stackexchange.com/):